Rpessoa/Game-test/README.md

-# JavaScript Text RPG testing
+# JavaScript Text RPG Testing

 This is not and will not be a final RPG project.
 This is only for training purpose.